naznine/Coding-Challenges/SUBMISSION_GUIDELINES.md

 ## Deadline

-All submissions must be received by 8 September, 2024.
+All submissions must be received by 7 September, 2024 before 23:59 hour.
 Late submissions may not be considered.

 ## Questions and Clarifications